 In July of 2008, I had the opportunity to climb Hua Shan while trekking northwest China.
 I was traveling with a small group from Utah in the Xi’an area.
-Hua Shan is one of five sacred Daoist mountains of China.
+Hua Shan is one of five sacred Taoist mountains of China.
 This one is located on the main rail line running between Xian and Luoyang, and very near where the Huang He (Yellow River) makes its eastern turn after running south.
 The main city at the foot of Tia Hua Shan is Hua Yin City of the Shanan Xi Province.
 To the east is the Guan Zhong Plain.
 The are intersects the Qin, Jin and Yu Provinces.

 Pictured above, some 120 km east of Xi’an, the capital of Shaanxi province in central China, Hua Shan seems to rise straight off the plain and into the clouds.

 Pictured above, an ancient path, 12 km long, winds fom the bottom to the top by way of sheer cliffs and ledges with hear-stopping drops and breathtaking views.
 In 2008, it was officially closed to foreigners of European ancestry.
 Hong Kong and other tourists of Chinese ancestry were allowed.
 The reason being presumably, is that there have been accidents on the mountain.
 In some places rock steps have been cut into the vertical granite, and chain hand holds installed, but in cold weather it can be icy and dangerous, thus the discrimination.
 So, my trekking group was determined to climb the mountain and we started our attempt in the morning darkness, and skirted the gate of the cable car.
 We started by climbing the initial 3999 steps cut into the granite by way of darkness, (pictured below).

 Hua Shan is a remarkable mountain.
 As with about all of the sacred mountains of China, it too is a mass of solid granite, at least the central portion.